Srcsm/BGSoftware-Wiki/superiorskyblock/upgrades/README.md

 <br>

 ### Custom Upgrades
-You can create custom upgrades with data from other plugins using the commands section.<br>
+You can create custom upgrades with data from other plugins using the commands section.

-<u>Please note</u>: islands will not be synced with that data.<br>
+!> islands will not be synced with that data.

 <br>